This manual is for Eclector version 0.12.0.

 The following generic functions allow clients to construct

-representations of quoted and quasiquoted forms as well as function
+representations of quoted and quasiquoted forms as well as

 special forms.